henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **View Script List (P1)**:

-  As a script user, I want to view all the scripts
+  As a script user, I want to view all the scripts.

   1. I open the home page
   2. I click on the scripts link
   3. I will be redirected to all scripts page
 - **Comment (P2)**:

-  As a script user, I want to comment a script
+  As a script user, I want to comment a script.

   1. I open the script page
   2. I click on the script link